 - Sweet Spot and Feel on Contact: The secret to making good contact and optimizing your at-bat outcome is to learn the sweet spot (the optimal area to strike on a bat).
 Even metal bats have an optimal region to hit, but they do not give you optimal feedback to learn this.
 When you swing a metal bat, wood shows you the optimal area that carries over.
 It’s not a street in two directions!

-Makers of wood bats get it; you want a barrel as complete as possible, a barrel as light as possible, a barrel as long as possible, and more squared-up baseballs.
-There is no doubt the “bigger” bat is given to you by metal and composite bats.
+However, there is no doubt the “bigger” bat is given to you by metal and composite bats.
 And, off the handle, you get more “excuse me” singles that might otherwise crack a wood bat.
-Metal and composite bats are hollow, allowing them, regardless of the form of hitter, to be made as light as legally possible: contact, extra bases, or a power hitter.
+Metal and composite bats are hollow, allowing them, regardless of hitter form, to be made as light as legally possible: contact, extra bases, or a power hitter.

-But does it mean that you’re going to go for a metal bat?
-Not so easily.
-Compared to a hitter with wood bats vs. metal bats, first, observe the 3 Key Differences.
+But does it mean you’re going to go for a metal bat?
+Not so easy.
+Compared a hitter with wood bats vs. metal bats, first, observe the 3 Key Differences.

 3 Key Differences

-The main three critical differences in metal and wood bats are as follows.
+The three main critical differences between metal and wood bats are as follows.

 It is also possible to make aluminum bats lighter than wooden bats.
 Due to the lighter weight of metal bats, baseball players can swing with more incredible speed than they could do with wooden bats.
 Not only does this mean they can get to pitches quicker, but with an aluminum bat, they can also produce more speed.

 The aluminum bat has a larger sweet spot and the power gained from increased bat speed.
-As compared to the wood bat, when player contact with the aluminum bat, the aluminum absorbs the energy from the ball and sends it back, giving it a higher ‘trampoline effect.’
+Compared to the wood bat, when a player makes contact with the aluminum bat, the metal absorbs the energy from the ball and sends it back, giving it a higher ‘trampoline effect.’
 This creates more force behind the ball.
-Studies show that for balls strike with an aluminum bat, the ball speed is higher than those strikes with a wooden one.
+Studies show that for balls struck with an aluminum bat, the ball speed is higher than those struck with a wooden one.

-In established leagues, the new rules have been embedded, such as the BBCOR, limiting the dangers metal bat can have by imitating wood bat characteristics.
+In established leagues, new rules have been embedded, such as the BBCOR, limiting the dangers metal bats can have by imitating wood bat characteristics.
 And, as you can see, both forms of bats have their perks.